Deep in the Heart of Dallas Special Guests

 Total Offense: 9,167 yards and 81 touchdowns (both UT records).

-Efficiency: Led Texas to points on over 50% of all career drives he directed.
+Efficiency: Led Texas to scores on over 50% of his career drives.

-Beyond his athleticism, Young was a member of the AFCA Good Works Team for his community service.
+Beyond his athleticism, Young earned AFCA Good Works Team honors for community service.
 After leading Texas to the 2005 National Championship, he was selected third overall in the 2006 NFL Draft by the Tennessee Titans.

 Bobby Burton